akatsuki105/wyvern/README.md

 # Wyvern

-This program is compression program for GameBoy.
+Wyvern is the high-performance compression program for GameBoy.

 ## Usage